 2 Part XXIV of the Local Government Act 1960 was repealed by the Local Government Act 1995 (No. 74 of 1995) section 9.70.

 3 Under the Alteration of Statutory Designations Order 1984, references to the Department of Public Health are to be read as references to the Health Department.

-4 On the date at which this compilation was prepared, the Control of Vehicles (Off-road Areas) Amendment Regulations 2019 r.
-3-6 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Control of Vehicles (Off-road Areas) Regulations 1979.

-4. Regulation 5 amended

-In regulation 5 delete “$25.” and insert:

-$30.

-5. Regulation 6A amended

-In regulation 6A delete “$25.” and insert:

-$30.

-6. Regulation 9 amended

-In regulation 9 delete “$5.” and insert:

-$15.